kumahq/kuma/docs/proposals/app-metrics.md

 ## Use existing prometheus tags

 Prometheus on K8s uses annotation `prometheus.io/{path/port/scrapping}`, we might use it to map them for kuma specifc annotations that are going to be used to scrap endpoints.
-At the begging we might not implement this feature but in future we might get this.
+To start we will not implement this feature but in future we might get this.

 ## Labels